mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Creating a Labeled Property Graph for ICD Codes

-By clicking the “Run” button, a node is created for each row in the ICD sheet of the Excel file.
+By runing the **Script06_ICD_run.py**, a node is created for each row in the ICD sheet of the Excel file.

 <img src="./README_resources/CEKG_06.jpeg" alt="Alt text" width="400" height="1300"/>